Starmer to meet Israeli president after condemning strike on Hamas in Qatar

 The Prime Minister also “underscored his gratitude at the indispensable role Qatar has played in trying to reach a ceasefire” and “welcomed the Emir’s determination to continue with peace talks,” the readout said.

-US President Donald Trump’s press secretary said Israel’s bombing on the territory of a US ally “does not advance Israel or America’s goals”.
+US President Donald Trump said on Truth Social that Israel’s bombing on the territory of a US ally “does not advance Israel or America’s goals”.

+“This was a decision made by Prime Minister Netanyahu, it was not a decision made by me,” he said.

 It is against this backdrop, as well as the dire humanitarian situation in Gaza, that Sir Keir is set to meet with Mr Herzog on Wednesday during the Israeli president’s trip to Britain.